Cindy Mosley

 Cynthia Erin Mosley (née Daws; born October 1, 1975) is an American former soccer player.
 A midfielder, she played for the Suzuyo Shimizu F.C.
 Lovely Ladies of Japan's L. League and won two caps for the senior United States women's national soccer team.

 In college soccer with the Notre Dame Fighting Irish, Daws scored a record 61 goals and won the Hermann Trophy, the Honda Sports Award as the nation's top female soccer player, and the Honda-Broderick Cup as the nation's top female athlete.
-She married former Notre Dame football player Emmett Mosley IV and had four children: Jalyn, Emmett V, Trent and Grant West Hills-born Daws suffered from a persistent foot injury.
+She married former Notre Dame football player Emmett Mosley IV and had four children: Jalyn, Emmett V, a wide receiver at Stanford, Trent and Grant West Hills-born Daws suffered from a persistent foot injury.